Father · Son · Holy Spirit

 Gratitude as Worship

-1 Thessalonians 5:18 — "Give thanks in all circumstances; for this is God's will for you in Christ Jesus."
+1 Thessalonians 5:18 — "Give thanks in all circumstances."
 Not for all circumstances (God is not pleased with evil) but in them — finding specific reasons to acknowledge His hand even in difficulty.
 Gratitude is the antidote to the spiritual illness of ingratitude — which Paul lists as one of the marks of a humanity that has turned from God (Rom 1:21).

 Work as Worship

 Colossians 3:23–24 — "Whatever you do, work at it with all your heart, as working for the Lord, not for human masters."
-Work done with integrity, care, and excellence — offered to God rather than merely to an employer or audience — is an act of worship.
-The carpenter who measures twice and cuts straight, the teacher who prepares carefully, the parent who shows up consistently: all of this is liturgy when done in God's name.
+Work done with integrity, care, and excellence — offered to God rather than merely to an employer — is an act of worship.
+The carpenter who measures twice, the teacher who prepares carefully, the parent who shows up consistently: all of this is liturgy when done in God's name.

 Sabbath as Worship

 The Sabbath is not laziness — it is a weekly declaration that God is God and you are not.
 Stopping work for one day proclaims: "The world does not depend on my productivity.
 God sustains what I cannot."
 It is an act of trust as much as rest.
-Jesus declared Himself "Lord of the Sabbath" (Mark 2:28) — meaning Sabbath finds its fullest meaning in relationship with Him, not legal observance.
+Every week you stop working, you are making a theological statement.

-Practice: Practice one genuine Sabbath this week — phone down, work stopped, genuine rest.
-Notice the anxiety it produces.
-That anxiety reveals exactly how much of your identity is tied to productivity rather than to God's love for you.
+Practice: Practice one genuine Sabbath this week.
+Phone down, work stopped.
+Notice the anxiety it produces — that anxiety reveals how much of your identity is tied to productivity rather than to God's love.

 Communion as Worship

 The Lord's Supper is not a ritual — it is a proclamation: "whenever you eat this bread and drink this cup, you proclaim the Lord's death until he comes" (1 Cor 11:26).
-It is worship through participation in the story.
 The body and blood of Christ received in faith connect you to His death, His resurrection, and His return — the three tenses of the gospel held in bread and cup.
-Approach it with preparation, gratitude, and examination (1 Cor 11:28).

-Practice: Before your next communion, spend 10 minutes reading 1 Corinthians 11:23–26 and Luke 22:14–20.
-Come to the table having named one specific sin to confess and one specific blessing to bring gratitude for.
+Practice: Before your next communion, spend 10 minutes reading 1 Corinthians 11:23–26 and confessing one specific sin.
+Come to the table prepared.

 Suffering as Worship

 Job 1:21 — after losing everything: "The Lord gave and the Lord has taken away; may the name of the Lord be praised."
-Habakkuk 3:17–18 — when crops fail and livestock die: "Yet I will rejoice in the Lord, I will be joyful in God my Savior."
 Worship offered in and through suffering is the most costly and perhaps most profound form — it declares that God's worth is not conditional on His gifts.
-Paul and Silas singing in prison at midnight is a form of worship that shook the foundations (Acts 16:25–26).
+Paul and Silas singing in prison at midnight is a form of worship that literally shook the foundations (Acts 16:25–26).

-Practice: Name one difficulty you are currently in.
-Write a one-paragraph prayer of praise — not for the difficulty, but for who God is within it.
-Bring it honestly and watch what happens in your spirit.
+Practice: Name one current difficulty.
+Write a one-paragraph prayer of praise for who God is within it.

 Generosity as Worship

-Practice: Give something away this week that costs you something — money, time, an object you value.
-Give it before you think about it long enough to talk yourself out of it.
-Notice how it feels to be that free.
+Practice: Give something away this week that costs you something.
+Give it before you think long enough to talk yourself out of it.

 The Posture of Beholding

 "We all, who with unveiled faces contemplate the Lord's glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit" (2 Cor 3:18).
 The most fundamental law of spiritual formation: you become like what you behold.
-If you gaze at money, you become anxious.
-If you gaze at status, you become competitive.
-If you gaze at God — spend time in His presence, in Scripture, in prayer — you are slowly, steadily becoming more like Him.
 Worship is ultimately the practice of looking at the right thing.

-Practice: Each morning this week, before looking at your phone, spend 5 minutes "beholding" — reading one psalm slowly, or sitting quietly before God.
-Begin the day by looking at Him before looking at anything else.
-Track what changes.
+Practice: Each morning this week, before looking at your phone, spend 5 minutes in prayer or in one Psalm.
+Begin the day by looking at God before looking at anything else.

 "Worthy is the Lamb, who was slain, to receive power and wealth and wisdom and strength and honor and glory and praise!"